-This course aims to create specialist Marketing graduates with a thorough grounding in the principles and practice of marketing.
-Students will gain an understanding in, and be able to use, marketing techniques and processes at a strategic and operational level and appreciate the role of marketing across a wide range of business functions and industry types.
+This degree aims to produce graduates with a thorough grounding in the principles and practice of marketing.
+Students develop an understanding of marketing techniques and processes applicable to a wide range of business types and sectors.

-There is an emphasis on contemporary developments such as the use of new technology, product and service innovation, and the evolving role of the marketing discipline.
+A distinctive feature of the course at Lincoln is its emphasis on the practical application of your skills, with opportunities to work as a consultant on live briefs from real businesses.
+There is a focus on contemporary developments in the industry, such as the emergence of new technology, product and service innovation, and the evolving role of the marketing discipline.

 How You Study